mbruges/zola/content/learn/textbook/an-inspector-calls.md

 *(As Mrs Birling shows signs of interrupting.)*

 **BIRLING:** Yes, my dear, I know – I’m talking too much.
-But you youngsters just remember what I Said.
+But you youngsters just remember what I said.
 We can't let these Bernard Shaws and H.G.Wellses do all the talking.
 We hard-headed practical business men must say something sometime.
 And we don't guess – we've had experience - and we know.

 **MRS BIRLING:** *(rising.
 The others rise)* Yes, of course, dear.
 Well don't keep Gerald in here too long.
 Eric – I want you a minute.